WHAT IS A DEDICATED ACCOUNT?

 Each year, we will require the representative payee to complete a report on the use of the dedicated account funds as well as the regular monthly benefits received on the child's behalf.

-Therefore, it is very important for the payee to keep receipts, bank statements, and maintain an expense record for at least two years as verification of expenditures.
+Therefore, it is very important for the representative payee to keep receipts, bank statements, and maintain an expense record for at least two years as verification of expenditures.
 The representative payee should be able to provide Social Security with an explanation of any expenditure and how it relates to the child's disability.

-Furthermore, after the child turns 18 and even if he or she is his or her own payee, the dedicated account provision still applies to the existing account.
+Furthermore, after the child turns 18 and even if he or she is his or her own representative payee, the dedicated account provision still applies to the existing account.
 Money can only be withdrawn in accordance with the dedicated account guidelines.

 THIS INFORMATION IS GENERAL.